Are you a busy mom in need of Elf on the Shelf ideas? You and every other mom on the planet, right?

 I highly, HIGHLY suggest getting prepared now.
 Even if you’re reading this on December 15 and your elf has been performing hijinks for weeks now, it’s never to late to sit down and create a plan.

 Believe me.
-You don’t want to be up at midnight searching for and implementing your next elf scenario.
+You don’t want to be up at midnight searching for and implementing your next Elf on the Shelf idea.

 And you most DEFINITELY don’t want to realize at 4am in the middle of your peaceful winter’s nap that you forgot to move the elf!
 (Check out my arrival letter which makes it okay if this happens!)